gbv/daia/daia.md

   : An URI or a string with one of values `presentation`, `loan`, `interloan`, and
     `openaccess`.
 DAIA clients SHOULD ignore other non-URI values. entity
-  : A JSON object with the following optional fields:
+  : A JSON object with the following OPTIONAL fields:

     name    type    description
     ------- ------- --------------------------------------------------------